Updated December 2019

 But lately Garmin have collaborated with OSM to produce a huge map covering the Maghreb (right) for a reasonable £20.
 Up to now I’ve found route planning with Google Earth and decent paper maps has been adequate.
 Is a digital map in a handheld GPS worth it?
-Full review here.
+V4 released 2019; review of V3 here.

 Sahara paper map reviews

 The 741 (formerly ‘953’ and ‘153’ before that) covers nearly all of the Sahara from the Atlantic to western Egypt (28E), making this the first choice for most of the region.
 Compared to other offerings, this series is renowned for its detail, readability and reasonable accuracy given the huge task involved.
 This review concentrates on the Saharan portion of the map

 Although it’s not perfect, the Mich 741 is the best planning map for Saharan travels, giving you a good overview of 90% of the Sahara, accurate relative distances, borders, major roads and some pistes, as well as settlements and surface features, even the depth of some wells and quality of water.
 Degree intervals in this era of GPS are a not-so-useful 4° apart.
 This is not a map for off-highway navigation, although many novice Saharans have tried!